Overview

 Specially Tailored Orientation Program

-Students have a specially tailored orientation program to provide a wide-ranging overview and introduction to Canada’s mining industry, UBC and Vancouver.
+Students participate in a specially tailored orientation program to provide a wide-ranging overview and introduction to Canada’s mining industry, UBC and Vancouver.

 In July, prior to arrival, students start the coop orientation.
-Upon arrival in early August, students have an orientation session at the Institute, a tour of the UBC campus, and a welcome lunch.
+Upon arrival in early August, students are engaged in an intensive orientation session at the Institute.
 Over the next few weeks, students also take several short courses with NBK Institute faculty members, in addition to meeting with safety representatives and UBC’s Engineering Co-op Office.
 Students will tour select attractions in Vancouver and visit the head offices of Vancouver-based mining companies.
 After learning about mine closure and acid rock drainage, students visit the BC Museum of Mining and EPCOR Britannia Mine Water Treatment Plant Discovery Centre.
-At the end of the orientation period, students undertake an extensive field trip to several major BC mining operations, followed by an industry networking night.
+At the end of the orientation period, students undertake an extensive field trip to several major BC mining operations.

 In early September, students are required to make a presentation and produce a report on a mine or mining company to demonstrate a solid understanding of basic mining principles.
 Three graduate level credits are given for the academic portion of the orientation.